 Own gold that sits in a bank’s vault and your sovereignty is already compromised — the institution can freeze access, lose it, or have it reached by a new law.
 That’s paper gold: an IOU, not ownership.
 The standard that fixes it is plain:

 Custody is the whole difference between owning wealth and renting it from an institution that can change its rules overnight.
 Institutions can freeze, reprice, or fail.
-Held properly, your core can’t be switched off by someone else’s decision.
+Held properly, your core is much harder for someone else to switch off — but be clear-eyed that self-custody moves the risk rather than deleting it: lost keys, a house fire, theft, or your own mistake are unrecoverable in a way a bank error usually isn’t, and there is no deposit insurance behind a hardware wallet or a home safe.

 The sovereign fund-manager checklist

 The hard-cap mandate.
-No asset class above 50% of net worth, rebalanced quarterly.
+No asset class above 50% of net worth, rebalanced quarterly — a self-imposed discipline, not a regulatory threshold or a research-derived optimum.
 When a bucket overshoots, trim it and redeploy to the underweight ones — which forces you to “sell high” mechanically, the discipline most investors can’t manage by feel.

 The multi-signature layer.
-For Bitcoin holdings over roughly $100K, a 3-of-5 multisig requires three of five trusted keys to move funds above a threshold — protection against both key theft and your own panic.
+Once a Bitcoin position is large enough that losing it would genuinely hurt, a 3-of-5 multisig requires three of five trusted keys to move funds — protection against both key theft and your own panic.
+There is no industry threshold at which this becomes mandatory; a figure like $100K is an illustration of “meaningful to you”, not a standard, and multisig adds its own failure mode if you lose track of the keys.
 Safe (formerly Gnosis Safe) is one widely used tool for on-chain deployment.

 The liquidity-hygiene rule.
 Keep about six months of operating expenses in stablecoins and cash across multiple banks.
 That runway is what lets you make rational moves instead of panic-selling gold or Bitcoin to cover a surprise bill.

 The off-grid reserve.
-Hold a small slice — on the order of 2% of net worth — in physical cash (euros, dollars, or another hard currency) in a private safe outside the banking system.
+Hold a small slice — 2% of net worth is an illustrative figure, not a researched one; the honest instruction is “enough to cover a few weeks, small enough that losing it wouldn’t matter” — in physical cash (euros, dollars, or another hard currency) in a private safe outside the banking system.
 In a bank run, capital control, or payment-network outage, that cash buys food, fuel, and mobility when digital access stalls.

 The privacy layer.
 When moving between buckets, especially into privacy assets, tools like Monero exist to keep the transfer logic off the public record.
 Your allocation is your financial plan — it doesn’t have to be a public broadcast.
 Keep this lawful and reportable where required; privacy is not a licence to skip obligations.